 - You may use generative AI for your Personal Code of AI Use (and its revision).
 If you do so, you must indicate that you did so and how you did, and you must provide the transcript (prompts etc.) of that interaction as an appendix to your submission of that deliverable. - You may choose to use generative AI as a 'study buddy'.
-If you do so, always be mindful of the possibility of 'hallucinations'.
+If you do so, always be mindful of the possibility of 'hallucinations', other sorts of failures, and of issues related to material that has a copyright.

 - You may not use generative AI for any other deliverables in the course.
-This includes the in-class quizzes, the video quizzes, and the futures hedging exercise and its marking-tomarket. - You may not use generative AI for the midterm examination or the final examination at all in any way.
+This includes the in-class quizzes, the video quizzes, and the futures hedging exercise and its marking-to-market. - You may not use generative AI for the midterm examination or the final examination at all in any way.